 - Relief from the constant press of depressive thoughts — sometimes during, sometimes in the days after

-Because ketamine can sometimes make the world feel “too detailed,” Lumin Health’s program pares back the inputs: comfortable seating or recline, blanket, eye mask, and a some suggestions aroundplaylist.
+Because ketamine can sometimes make the world feel “too detailed,” Lumin Health’s program pares back the inputs: comfortable seating or recline, blanket, eye mask, and some suggestions around a playlist.
 Your clinical team of experts remains close, calm, and medically attentive while giving you space to explore.
 If you work with an existing care team, we help you plan cross-care or behavioral support during the neuroplasticity window so any insights can be explored safely.

 Why this matters in a Spravato clinic like Lumin Health